Mukōmachi Station: Station facilities

 The track runs north to south and the station building stands west of the tracks.
-On the tracks there are two island platforms.
+On the tracks there are two island platforms, which are connected by a footbridge.
 Tracks No. 2 and 3 are for passenger use, with Tracks No. 1 and 4 fenced off as all trains on the outer tracks pass through this station without stopping.
+The station is staffed.

 History

 Mukōmachi Station opened on 28 July 1876, as the first railway station in Kyoto Prefecture when the nation's second-oldest railway line connecting Osaka and Kobe was first extended towards Kyoto.
 The location of the station was a crossing point of the railway and the Saigoku Highway (西国街道, Saigoku Kaidō) to Kyoto.
 The railway once terminated at Mukōmachi was extended to the temporary station of Kyoto on 5 September 1876.

 Mukōmachi was the name of the predecessor town of the city of Mukō.
 When Mukō become a city in 1972, the two Hankyu stations were renamed from Nishi-Mukōmachi and Higashi-Mukōmachi respectively, but the name of JNR station was not changed.

 Station numbering was introduced to the station in March 2018 with Mukōmachi being assigned station number JR-A34.